Efficient Compositional Multi-tasking for On-device Large Language Models: Method

 We evaluate several na\"ive baselines: 1-2) Using only the main (or auxiliary) task LoRA.
 3) In-context learning that provides an example input and output but consumes more of the context window.
 4) Multi-step application of LoRAs, where an output for a task is passed as input for another task.
 5) Joint-expert LoRA trained specifically for the compositional task.
 In all cases, prompts specifying the tasks are included as part of the input.

 We also consider model merging strategies, which have shown success in standard multi-tasking where test examples involve a single task at a time.
 In particular, we consider the following merging strategies applied to LoRA adapters: 1) Linear, \ie, Model Soup \cite{wortsman2022model}; 2) Concatenation \cite{peft}; 3) TIES \cite{yadav2024ties}; 4) DARE \cite{yu2024language}; 5) Slerp \cite{white2016sampling}; 6) LoraHub \cite{huang2023lorahub}; 7) LM-Cocktail \cite{xiao2024lm}; 8) DAM \cite{gauthier2024merging} and ZipLoRA \cite{shah2025ziplora} adapted to our use cases.
 These methods are typically designed for merging entire models rather than LoRA adapters.
 We adapt them to merge LoRAs and evaluate their performance on compositional tasks.
+Note that joint-expert LoRA, LoraHub, LM-Cocktail and DAM/ZipLoRA approaches leverage extra compositional task data.